CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - The Radagast bonus applies if you have a character manifestation of Radagast in play, or if you have declared you are playing Fallen-Radagast.

 #### Peril Returned
- - Will not stop Gates of Morning from discarding hazard environments when it resolves. \[effective 11/17/97]
+ - Will not stop _Gates of Morning_ from discarding hazard environments when it resolves. \[effective 11/17/97]

 #### Plague
- - Card Erratum: Change "At the end of the target's movement/hazard phase" to "At the end of your opponent's turn." \[Effective 8/27/98]
+ - _Card Erratum_: Change "At the end of the target's movement/hazard phase" to "At the end of your opponent's turn." \[Effective 8/27/98]

 #### Praise to Elbereth
- - Nazgul events discarded by Praise to Elbereth have no effect.
+ - Nazgul events discarded by _Praise to Elbereth_ have no effect.
- - Which characters are tapping to discard which events must be declared when Praise to Elbereth is declared.
+ - Which characters are tapping to discard which events must be declared when _Praise to Elbereth_ is declared.
- - Nazgul permanent-events that are targeted by Praise to Elbereth may not be tapped in response to its play.
+ - Nazgul permanent-events that are targeted by _Praise to Elbereth_ may not be tapped in response to its play.

 #### Prophet of Doom
  - "Number of regions between" includes the region of Pallando's site and the region the faction is played in.

 #### Pukel-men
- - Card Erratum: Add "Pukel-creature."
+ - _Card Erratum_: Add "_Pukel-creature_."

 ### -= QQQ =-

 #### Quiet Lands
- - Card Erratum: Replace "is reduced to half its original prowess (rounded up)." with "isbreduced by half (rounded up)."
+ - _Card Erratum_: Replace "is reduced to half its original prowess (rounded up)." with "is reduced by half (rounded up)."

 #### Quickbeam
  - May tap to give +1 prowess to another character facing an automatic-attack, or hazard keyed to his site.